WladimirW/netnei/tutorial/step_1/README.md

 ```

 This part tests, if the status of the request is 'Running' or 'Not started', because then Azure is not done with computing and we can't move on.
+After every request the loop sleeps for 2 seconds to not spam requests while Azure is still computing.
 It prints the current status to the console and breaks the loop, if Azure is ready for us to continue.

 After the loop is done, we want to continue with the response.
-Add the following code below your previously added code:
+Add the following code **below your previously added code**:

 ```python
         # lines is an array that holds all the recognized text